justin-xing/justin-xing/README.md

-- 👋 Hi, my name is Justin Xing, a Double Degree BCS/BBA student at UWaterloo and Laurier!
+Hi, my name is Justin Xing, a Double Degree BCS/BBA student at UWaterloo and Laurier!
-- 👀 I’m interested in startups - there are so many things to learn and do!
+I’m interested in startups - there are so many things to learn and do!
-- 🌱 I’m currently learning how to get better at programming in general
-- 💞️ I’m looking to collaborate on anything and everything!
-- 📫 How to reach me: justin.xing@uwaterloo.com
+How to reach me: justin.xing@uwaterloo.com